scribe-public/sample-policies/docs/v2/initiatives/rules/images/allowed-base-image.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Ensures that only trusted base images are used in container builds, reducing the risk of deploying compromised or outdated images.
+This check mitigates vulnerabilities by enforcing that each base image matches an approved source pattern.

 ## Description
 This rule examines the SBOM evidence for a container image, focusing on components in the "container" group that represent base images.